DiMarzioBian/ABXI/README.md

 ## 3. Citation

-If you found the codes are useful, please cite our paper.
+If you found the codes are useful, please leave a star on our repo and cite our paper.

     @inproceedings{bian2025abxi,
       title={ABXI: Invariant Interest Adaptation for Task-Guided Cross-Domain Sequential Recommendation},